caiks/TBOT01/README.md

 ```
 In this case the records are written to `data.bin` every 250 milliseconds.

 Run `TBOT01` for around 1 minute.
-Stop it by killing the process.
-If the turtlebot does not collide with the letterbox it should completely leave the grounds of the house.
+Stop it by killing the controller and pressing pause in Gazebo.
+If the turtlebot did not collide with the letterbox it should have completely left the grounds of the house.
 Let us examine the records generated.
 Note that because there are separate non-ROS and ROS builds, we will have to copy files from  `~/turtlebot3_ws/src/TBOT01_ws` to `~/TBOT01_ws`.
 In the non-ROS build, run
 ```
 cd ~/TBOT01_ws
 cp ~/turtlebot3_ws/src/TBOT01_ws/data.bin .